mikerains/react/reduxjsAsync/README.md

 ## npm task "build" build the Reddit Async application
 npm build - builds agains webpack.config.nonhmr.js

+npm run start:dev - confiugures express server to serve from the folder and to route all requests to index.html so that bookmarks/history works

 npm start - uses serve to host the built

 ## npm task "starthmr" runs dev server on localhost:8080 which uses Hot Module Replacement